versatica/mediasoup-website/_includes/documentation/v3/mediasoup/api/WebRtcTransport.md

 ## WebRtcTransport
 {: #WebRtcTransport}

+**TODO**

-A `webrtcTransport` represents a network path negotiated by both, mediasoup-client and mediasoup, via ICE and DTLS.
+A WebRTC transport represents a network path negotiated by both, mediasoup-client and mediasoup, via ICE and DTLS.

 For more information, check the [Glossary](/documentation/v2/glossary/#Glossary-Transport) section.